 The credit is 50% of your job training expenses paid during the year after losing your job, up to a maximum credit of $500.
 Don't include any expenses that were reimbursed.

 - College tuition and fees

 - Required course or training materials, such as books and software

-Expenses that don't qualify generally include those that don't teach or improve skills used in a job, including:
+Expenses that generally don't qualify are those that don't teach or improve skills used in a job, including: